jonasbarth123/jonasbarth123/README.md

 ### Hi there 👋

-I'm a PhD student in finance using deep learning to solve quantitative theory models with a focus on the impact of default.<br>
+I use deep learning to solve quantitative financial theory models with a focus on the impact of default.<br>
 I write code and play drums.<br>

 My work:<br>